Haplogroup R2

 R-M479, especially its downstream R2a (R-M124), has been concentrated geographically in South Asia, Central Asia and parts of the Middle East since prehistory.
-R2(xR2a) appears to reach its highest levels among the Burusho people in North Pakistan.
+R2 (excluding R2a) appears to reach its highest levels among the Burusho people in North Pakistan.

+R2 has much lower rates of sampling compared to its R1 counterpart with 399 branches downstream off R-M479, opposed to 46,529 for R-M173.